Return to Library Home Page

 Additional comments: Upright and prostrate forms such as the cultivar 'Tuscan Blue', are used in herb gardens.
 For landscape use, there are several low growing cultivars.
 'Prostratus' is a prostrate cultivar to 8-feet wide by 2- to 3-feet tall. `Irene' on the other hand is a cultivar introduced in 1996 in central California and grows only 12- to 24-inches tall, great as edging plant.
 For use as a landscape ground cover, plant prostrate rosemary cultivars at 24 to 36 inches on center.

 A philosophical moment: What is rosemary?
 It is said that rosemary got its name from the Virgin Mary.
 Rosemary is also an old French term for incense.
 Because Rosemary was easily harvested from the wild in and around ancient Mediterranean cultures (think ancient Roman, Greek, Spartan, and Trojan dudes), it was an incense used by the poor or lower classes as a substitute for the more expensive frankincense or myrrh-based incense of the rich folks.
-Rosemary extract is rich in numerous compounds that cause biological effects.
+Rosemary extract is rich in numerous compounds that cause biological effects including as a therapy for neurological disorders including Alzheimer's disease.